StatMixedML/XGBoostLSS/README.md

 We encourage you to provide feedback on how to enhance XGBoostLSS or request the implementation of additional distributions by opening a new issue.

 ## Installation
-To install XGBoostLSS, please first intall
+To install XGBoostLSS, please first use

 ```python
 pip install git+https://github.com/dsgibbons/shap.git
 ```
-Now you can install XGBoostLSS using
+Now you can install XGBoostLSS
 ```python
 pip install git+https://github.com/StatMixedML/XGBoostLSS.git
 ```
-To ensure the proper installation of XGBoostLSS, it is important to **avoid installing it in a directory or conda/venv environment that already contains "xgboost/xgboostlss" or any other name related to XGBoost**.
-This is because the current dependency, https://github.com/dsgibbons/shap.git, may not disable cuda building in its `setup()` call, resulting in potential installation issues for XGBoostLSS.
+To ensure a proper installation of XGBoostLSS, it is crucial to **follow the correct installation order from above and avoid installing it in a directory or conda/venv environment that already contains "xgboost/xgboostlss" or any other name related to XGBoost**.
+This precaution is necessary as the current dependency, https://github.com/dsgibbons/shap.git, may not disable cuda building in its `setup()` call, resulting in potential installation issues.

 ## How to use
 We refer to the [examples section](https://github.com/StatMixedML/XGBoostLSS/tree/master/examples) for example notebooks.